 CCS’s healthcare applications of today are ‘mobile’ ones with healthcare professionals practicing in numerous clinics, while critical information is being sent instantaneously to homes, laboratories and even across the globe.

-The operational and clinical benefits of Ethernet-enabling medical devices are emphasised and therefore practitioners and hospital staff usually encourage these technological advances.
-Such broad acceptance of adoption among healthcare workers eases implementation and helps ensure success.
+The operational and clinical benefits of Ethernet-enabling medical devices are emphasized and therefore practitioners and hospital staff usually encourage these technological advances.
+Such a broad acceptance of adoption among healthcare workers eases implementation and helps ensure success.